 - Excellence of presentation in recognition of a child audience

-For this Mock Caldecott 2020, I have a list of Picture Book titles rumored by all the best librarians to be Caldecott contenders.
-I also created simple printable score sheets along with a sheet to tally them up and score the top five.
+For this Mock Caldecott 2023, I have a list of Picture Book titles rumored by all the best librarians and picture book publications to be Caldecott contenders.
+I also created simple printable score sheets along with a separate sheet to tally them up and score your top five picks.

 The criteria I used is based on the official criteria, but it’s a little more kid friendly: